 What is a bank draft?

-What's the difference between a bank draft and a cheque?
+What is the difference between a cheque and a bank draft?

 Leave a comment